 You can’t just take habits from the office and think that they will work for hybrid workers.
 In fact, if you did try this, then it is likely your were seriously letdown.
 Processes need to be rethought for different working scenarios.

-Download our comprehensive Digital Workspace Playbook to learn more about successful hybrid working, the value of a digital workspace, the digital workspace manifesto plus more.
+Download our comprehensive Digital Workplace eBook to learn more about successful hybrid working, the value of a digital workspace plus more.

 With hybrid working it’s important to understand that not everyone may have the same working schedule or be in the same time zone.
 To optimize productivity, working in an asynchronous way can be a good best practice method to adopt.
 Asynchronous communication is the art of communicating and moving projects forward without the need for other stakeholders to be available at the same time the communication is sent.
 In an office, communication mostly occurs synchronously.